abhishekpratapa/computer/not/README.md

 ## Schematic

-The KiCad schematic is contained in /* TODO fill in here */
+The KiCad schematic is contained in `not/not.sch`

 The circuit for this particular gate is shown below: